 Related services such as speech, physical and occupational therapy, are available where need is indicated in the Individualized Education Plan.

 A transitional special education team meeting takes place at the sending school for all incoming students.
 A Smith school representative participates in the meeting to help plan services for students entering Smith Vocational and Agricultural High School.

 Dr. Jane Riley, School Psychologist

-Suzanne Wright, Speech and Language Pathologist
+Suzanne Warren, Speech and Language Pathologist

 If you have concerns regarding your child’s IEP please contact the special education liaison.
 If you have questions or concerns regarding the special education process, testing, or would like to discuss referral for a special education evaluation, please contact Student and Career Services at (413)587-1414 ext.
 3402.

 *All special education programs and services are determined by the IEP team; students cannot select into these courses during the course selection process.